daormar/debasher/doc/design_doc_resident.md

   a node that closed its channel may be relaunched and must be heard).
   `closed_ports` is the checkpoint field that lists the input ports whose `CLOSE` the brain thread had processed when the round captured the node state.
+  A sender that numbers what it sends (G5) puts its `out_seq` for that channel in `CLOSE`'s own payload, `last_seq`: the receiver checks it against what it has accepted, and a mismatch is a lost message that nothing else would ever reveal, since nothing comes after a `CLOSE` (G8, decided and done 2026-09-22).
+Left out (an empty payload) when the sender does not number what it sends.
 - **`HELLO`, resync line** (línea de resincronización): the first thing every incarnation of a writer sends, in one write together with a leading newline.
   The newline ends any fragment that the previous incarnation left when it was